ArturoWipe/hello-gargan/wiki/on_validation.md

 ```

+***

 ### Evolutive validation type
 * start with a basic validation
 * if first submission fails, switch to a dynamic validation

-> *Why?
-It is a common case in UX.
+> **Why?** It is a common case in UX.
 First deliver a basic form to the user.
-No need to afraid him during the process: no error is delivered on input focus and changes.
-When the user submit its form, it there that the error arrise.
+No need to afraid him during the process, as no error will be shown on input focus and changes.
+AS soon as the user submit its form, this is when the errors will arrise.
 Now, if the user rightfully managed to correct an errored input (eg. the password confirmation field was not equal to the original password value), then it is a good practice to dynamically validate this field.
-It will show, lively, that the user has know entered the attended value (ie. more "reward" given to correct the rest of the form)
+It will show, lively, that the user has know entered the attended value (so "rewarding" the user to continue with the correction process)

 ```purescript